dotnet/docs-maui/docs/platform-integration/includes/android-sensors.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

 If your app targets Android 12+ (API 31+), the system places a 200 Hz limit on the refresh rate of data from this sensor.
-If your app needs to gather sensor data at a higher rate, you must declare the `HIGH_SAMPLING_RATE_SENSORS` permission.
+If your app needs to gather sensor data using <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed.Fastest>, you must declare the `HIGH_SAMPLING_RATE_SENSORS` permission.
 You can configure the permission in the following ways:

 - Add the assembly-based permission: